Boldness-Recalibration for Binary Event Predictions

 The second aspect to assess probability predictions is classification accuracy.
 Classification accuracy measures how well predictions distinguish between the events they aim to predict.
 Receiver-Operating Characteristic (ROC) curves and the corresponding area under the ROC curve (AUC) are frequently used to assess classification accuracy for probability predictions.
 These accuracy assessments do not measure calibration since any monotone transformation applied to forecaster probability predictions will produce the same ROC curve and AUC as the original predictions.

 The third aspect to assess probability predictions is boldness.
-Forecasters exhibit greater boldness when their predictions are further from the sample proportion of events.
-For example, in National Hockey League (NHL) games in the 2020-21 season, the home team won 53$\%$ of games, thus the sample proportion is $\hat p = $ 0.53.
-A Hockey forecaster who simply predicts the base rate of 0.53 for every NHL game is well calibrated, but lacks the boldness needed for actionable predictions.
+We define boldness simply as the spread (i.e. standard deviation) in probability predictions.
+To illustrate, in National Hockey League (NHL) games in the 2020-21 season, the home team won 53$\%$ of games, thus the sample proportion is $\bar y = $ 0.53.
+A hockey forecaster who simply predicts the base rate of 0.53 for every NHL game is well calibrated, but lacks the boldness needed for actionable predictions.